walterthiago/ifood-backend-logistic-test/README.md

 Use whatever tools and frameworks you feel comfortable with, and briefly elaborate on your solution, architecture details, choice of patterns and frameworks.
 	**The only restriction is to use Java.**

 Also, make it easy to deploy/run your service(s) locally (consider using some container/vm solution for this).
+We expect that you solve this test in about 8 hours.
 Once done, share your code with us.